fossabot/loggic/readme.md

 ============
 A module to help you log things from your application!

+If you like it, star the git [repository](https://github.com/Andre221/loggic)

 To install, just do this  :
 ```bash
 $ npm i loggic